margarethilliard/VB12-analysis/RF_analysis/README.md

     # change the parameters & paths in this file before running
     bash generate_100_commands.sh

-### STEP 2: Run dietML
+### Step 2: Run dietML

     module load apptainer/latest
     module load parallel/20220522

     parallel -j 5 -a 100_commands.txt

-### STEP 3: Optional, use the watch script to keep track of the best performing models (I use a separate terminal tab)
+### Step 3: Optional, use the watch script to keep track of the best performing models (I use a separate terminal tab)

     watch -d bash watch_script.sh

-### STEP 4: Quantify model accuracy/performace relative to the null model using the "mean_percent_change_accuracy_plot.R" script
+### Step 4: Quantify model accuracy/performace relative to the null model using the "mean_percent_change_accuracy_plot.R" script